-For a scuba diver, Sipadan is as close as it gets to Mecca.
+For a scuba diver, Sipadan is as close as it gets to paradise.
 This tiny coral atoll off the coast of Malaysian Borneo is pure scuba diving heaven.

 But don’t think you can just rock up and dive in Sipadan.
 Access to the island is strictly controlled, and only a certain number of dive permits are given per day.
 Just 120 permits are available each day, and demand is huge from the many dive resorts in the vicinity.
-Your hotel or dive set-up will arrange the permits for you – and remember: you can no longer spend the night on Sipadan.
-Be prepared to not be diving every day during busy holiday periods.
+Your hotel or dive set-up will arrange the permits for you, and remember that you can no longer spend the night on Sipadan.
+Be aware that during busy holiday periods you’re unlikely to be diving every day.
 The system is fair and organized, however, and the authorities really do try and accommodate everyone.
 They know that’s why you’re there.

 The island is just the tip of a huge limestone pinnacle that rises a sheer 600 meters from the sea bed.
-It is home to a breathtaking variety of corals, tropical fish, and, deeper down, more sensational (and possibly scary) inhabitants of the sea.
+It is home to a breathtaking variety of corals, tropical fish, and, deeper down, more sensational (and possibly scarier) sea inhabitants.

-Diving on the near vertical “wall” is an extraordinarily dizzying experience.
-As you dive, you look down below you and there is nothing.
-Literally nothing but an increasingly dark blue nothingness below you.
+Diving on the near vertical wall is an extraordinarily dizzying experience.
+As you dive, you look down and there is nothing but an increasingly dark blue void below you.

 The reef is home to a dazzling array of corals, which are home in turn to an equally dazzling range of tropical fish.
-You regularly see schools of barracuda and tuna, many reef sharks, including hammerhead sharks, but the most special sightings of all are of the turtles.
+You regularly see schools of barracuda and tuna, as well as many reef sharks, including hammerhead sharks.
+But the most special sightings of all are of the turtles.

-The turtles swim lazily by, amazingly close, and certainly not frightened of humans.
-The temptation to reach out and touch these beautiful, endangered creatures is strong – but the dive masters keep a watchful eye on you.
+The turtles swim lazily by, amazingly close, and are certainly not frightened of humans.
+The temptation to reach out and touch these beautiful, endangered creatures is strong, but the dive masters keep a watchful eye on you.
 To swim alongside such a magnificent creature is truly a privilege.

 Pulau Sipadan (Pulau means island in Bahasa Malay) is possibly the best known island in Borneo.
 It is also, sadly, one of the most infamous islands, as well.